verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 There we see there is a `config` directory (which defines the test), and a set of run-directories.
 Each time a test is run it creates a new `runXXX` directory (where `XXX` is an incrementing number).
 From the above we can tell that our last run was `run005` (the symbolic link `latest` also points to the most recent run directory).
-From the output of `run_reg_test.pl` we know that one of the failing architecture/circuit/parameters combinations was `k4_N10_memSize16384_memData64/ch_intrinsics/common`.
+From the output of `run_reg_test.py` we know that one of the failing architecture/circuit/parameters combinations was `k4_N10_memSize16384_memData64/ch_intrinsics/common`.
 Each architecture/circuit/parameter combination is run in its own sub-folder.
 Lets move to that directory:
 ```shell